Files

 Introduction

-This article will provide instructions on how to access Movebank’s REST API using the HTTPCaller.
-Movebank is a public database containing animal movement data from scientific studies all over the world.
+This article provides instructions on accessing Movebank’s REST API using the HTTPCaller.
+Movebank is a public database that contains animal movement data from scientific studies worldwide.

 In this demonstration, the HTTPCaller returns data on the movement of a bald eagle from a study based in British Columbia.
-The workspace will allow users to choose one of the ten tagged birds from the study at run time.
+The workspace will allow users to select one of the tagged birds from the study at runtime.
 The HTTPCaller will receive a response from the Movebank API containing spatial and temporal data about the selected eagle.
 Using the timestamp of each GPS reading, we will categorize the point locations by season to create a GeoJSON that displays migratory patterns of the eagle throughout the year.

-- The Authentication option in HTTPCaller - Check the box to Use Authentication and specify Basic as your Authentication Method.
-Fill in your Movebank username and password directly into the HTTPCaller.
+- For the authentication option in HTTPCaller, check the box to use authentication and specify basic as your authentication method.
+Then, fill in your Movebank username and password directly into HTTPCaller.
 This method will be used in the following demonstration.

 - The Headers parameter in HTTPCaller - use the Authorization header and encode your Movebank username and password in Base64 using this format username:password

 - Web Connection - Create an HTTP Authentication Service from Tools → FME Options → Web Connections.
-Once it is authenticated, you should be able to select it from the HTTPCaller.
-This method allows you to securely share credentials using FME Server.
+Once it's authenticated, you should be able to select it from the HTTPCaller.
+This method allows you to securely share credentials using FME Flow.

 Step-by-step Instructions